 Capital Assets and Depreciation - The JPA issued bonds to finance the construction of the new correctional facility which was completed in the fall of 2013, at which time depreciation commenced.
-The building is included as capital assets on the statement of net position because the JPA owns the building until the bonds are no longer outstanding.
-A warehouse facility remains as construction-in-progress as of June 30, 2014 with completion expected in the fall of 2014.
+A warehouse facility was completed in the fall of 2014, at which time depreciation commenced.
+The building and warehouse are included as capital assets on the statement of net position because the JPA owns the facilities until the bonds are no longer outstanding.